-The University of South Florida System maintains a comprehensive Emergency Notification System (ENS) for the purpose of issuing immediate notification to keep the USF community informed and safe during an emergency situation.
+The University of South Florida maintains a comprehensive Emergency Notification System (ENS), called AlertUSF, for the purpose of issuing immediate notification to keep the USF community informed and safe during an emergency situation.
 There are many components of the system that provide redundant layers of notification to ensure the widest possible distribution of the message, and these system components are regularly tested to ensure proper functionality.

-Components of the Emergency Notification System may vary by campus and include:
+Components of AlertUSF may vary by campus and include:

 - Homepage - Emergency messages will be broadcast to the USF institution’s homepage at the affected campus location(s).
 The website is the best place to receive the most thorough, accurate and up-to-date information during an emergency.